Optimize Your Health and Diet through Metabolic Typing

 - Drugs: Because drugs can influence hormones, they can also affect your metabolism.
 Caffeine and nicotine are known for increasing metabolic rates while antidepressants and anabolic steroids can slow them down significantly.

 Reach Out Today

 Dr. Bret Mosher is dedicated to providing the most comprehensive treatment possible to improve your overall health.
-Contact the practice today to determine your metabolic type and learn the healthiest way to support your metabolism.
+Contact us online or call us at (858) 679-2995 to determine your metabolic type and learn the healthiest way to support your metabolism.